-Adjusted EBITDA comprises operating profit/(loss) adjusted to remove the impact of depreciation, amortisation, exceptional items, acquisition costs and share based payments.
+1 Adjusted EBITDA comprises operating (loss)/profit adjusted to remove the impact of depreciation, amortisation, exceptional items, acquisition costs and share based payments.
 A reconciliation of Adjusted EBITDA to operating profit/(loss) is included on the face of the consolidated income statement.
-An Adjusted EBITDA KPI is considered useful to the Board since by removing exceptional items, acquisition costs and share based payments, the year on year operational performance comparison is more transparent.
+An Adjusted EBITDA KPI is considered useful to the Board since by removing exceptional items, acquisition costs and share based payments, the year-on-year operational performance comparison is more transparent.